From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Experiment 1: LLMs' Reconstruction of Human Psychological Structures

 \subsection{LLMs Reconstruct a Linearly Amplified Psychological Structure}

-This structural comparison reveals that LLMs not only accurately replicate the correlational structure of psychological traits in human data, but also reconstruct an idealized, amplified version of it, according to several lines of evidence.
-First, when the correlation matrix from the model-generated scores is compared against that of human data, the model-generated correlations are consistently in the same sign but more saturated (i.e., further from zero) than their human counterparts (see Figure~\ref{fig:exp1_main_results}, top-left panel for the visualization of human vs. Gemini 2.5).
+This structural comparison reveals that LLMs not only accurately replicate the correlational structure of human psychological traits, but also reconstruct an idealized, amplified version of it.
+First, when the correlation matrix from the model-generated scores is compared against that of human data, the model-generated correlations (Gemini 2.5) consistently match the sign of human data but are more saturated (further from zero) than their human counterparts (see Figure~\ref{fig:exp1_main_results}, top-left panel).

-Second, to quantify this observation, we plot the LLM's inter-scale correlations against the human data.
-The top-right panel of Figure~\ref{fig:exp1_main_results} demonstrates an exceptionally strong linear relationship for Gemini 2.5 (\(R^2 = 0.92\), \(p < .001\)).
-One key finding is a regression slope (\(k\)) of 1.42, which is significantly greater than 1.0.
-This slope serves as a quantitative signature of the structural amplification.
-To further test whether the model constructs a coherent internal psychological network, rather than simply mastering the mapping from input to output, we analyzed the correlational structure among the predicted target scales themselves, excluding the Big Five input traits.
-This analysis of the internal predictive structure reveals that the amplification effect persisted with remarkable strength (\(k = 1.41, R^2 = 0.91, p < .001\)), confirming the model builds a coherent and internally amplified representation of the entire psychological structure.
+Second, to quantify this observation, we regressed the LLM's inter-scale correlations against the human data.
+As shown in Figure~\ref{fig:exp1_main_results} (top-right), Gemini 2.5 demonstrates an exceptionally strong linear relationship ($R^2 = 0.92, p < .001$) with a regression slope ($k$) of 1.42, significantly greater than 1.0.
+This indicates that LLMs systematically overestimate the strength of correlations between psychological traits—a phenomenon we term \textbf{structural amplification}.
+This should be distinguished from ``bias amplification'' \citep{fernandez2023without,taori2023data,wang2024bias}, which typically describes a first-order effect where models exaggerate specific, pre-existing societal biases from training data (e.g., gender stereotypes).
+In contrast, the structural amplification we identify is a second-order effect concerning the entire relational network of traits, rather than the strengthening of a specific biased association.
+To confirm the model constructs a coherent internal psychological network rather than just input-output mapping, we analyzed the correlational structure among predicted target scales themselves (excluding Big Five inputs).
+The amplification effect persists with remarkable strength ($k = 1.41, R^2 = 0.91, p < .001$), confirming the model builds a coherent and internally amplified representation of the entire psychological structure.